jayasaisrikar/on-chain-analysis-agent/README.md

 A sophisticated cryptocurrency analysis pipeline built with **TypeScript** and the **IQAI ADK (Agent Development Kit)**.
 This production-ready application provides AI-powered comprehensive analysis of cryptocurrency markets using multiple data sources, advanced web scraping, and intelligent LLM-based token matching.

+## 🧩 DAG-Based Pipeline Orchestration

+This project uses a Directed Acyclic Graph (DAG) to orchestrate the analysis pipeline.
+Each step (node) in the pipeline depends on the completion of its prerequisites, ensuring robust, modular, and error-resilient execution.
+The DAG structure enables parallel execution of independent steps and clear dependency management.

 ## ✨ Core Features

 ### 🧠 **AI-Powered Token Matching**